bloominstituteoftechnology/React-Insta-Clone/README.md

-# Insta-Clone-React
+# React-Insta-Clone

 ## Objectives

 The purpose of this project is to continue building on your knowledge of React that was started with the React I project.
 Here, you'll be implementing a lot of the same concepts and structuring your components in a very similar fashion.
 The main difference this time around is that you'll be using the `create-react-app` utility to generate your React project for you.
 Don't worry about all of the extra files that you may not understand are present inside the created React application.
-The overall structure of the project remains exactly the same as what you worked with in React I.
+The overall structure of the project remains exactly the same as what you worked with in React-Todo.

 For this project, you'll be building a simple Instagram clone using React.
 There is a provided file called `dummy-data.js` that contains some mock data.
 Each object in the mock data represents a faux Instagram post.
 Your React application will receive this faux post data and render each as a separate Instagram post.